gilch/hissp/docs/style_guide.rst

 there should be only one H1 in a file (the title);
 keep the H2's for your major sections;
 and proceed in numerical order H3, H4, etc., without skipping any heading levels.
 This will minimize the number of heading style changes you need to make if you later find that you need another level.
 (This means that if you do not use all six levels, you will not have any undecorated H6's at all.)
+Multiple H1s might be acceptable for large projects distributed as a single concatenated Lissp file, where they'd head what would normally be modules in separate files.

 _#_#_#The Discard Macro
 +++++++++++++++++++++++

-The discard macro ``_#`` applied to a ``""`` token is acceptable for long block comments.
+The discard macro ``_#`` applied to a ``""`` token is acceptable for long block comments at the top level.

 Several discard macros may be used in a row to comment out that many forms following them.